yangshiteng/Data-Science-Learning-Path/AWS/Exam Prepare.md

 * AWS Local Zones - help you run latency-sensitive sections of applications local to end-users, providing them with a better experience
 * AWS outposts - extends AWS infrastructure, services, APIs, and tools to virtually any datacenter, co-location space, or on-premises facility for a truly consistent hybrid experience
 * AWS Fargate - serverless compute engine for containers, helps you focus on building applications, eliminates the need to manage the infrastructure
+* AWS Storage Gateway - hybrid storage service that allows users to connect their on-premises data centers to the AWS Cloud
+* Amazon Elastic Block Store (Amazon EBS) - block storage service designed for use with Amazon Elastic Compute Cloud (EC2)